na-trium-144/webcface/README.md

 You can use the following [installation script](installer.sh).
 By default, it will install WebCFace using apt-get (on Debian-based systems) or extract the archive manually to /opt/webcface (both on Linux and macOS) and /Applications (on macOS).
+(Installation does not occur immediately upon execution, and one or two confirmation prompts will be displayed.)

 After installation, you may need to add PATH settings to files such as .bashrc or .zshrc.
 Follow the instructions displayed after running the installer.